DiSE Programme

 You will be required to submit pieces of work to demonstrate you meet the criteria set out by the qualification.
 This includes race plans, nutrition diaries and analysis, career plans, lifestyle plans, goal setting and reviews.

-The education delivery takes place at camps and through online seminars, meaning that you can combine the DiSE programme with our BTEC course in Manchester, or stay at your chosen school or college and participate from home.
+The education delivery takes place through online seminars and monthly training camps, meaning that you can combine the DiSE programme with studying at your chosen school or college and participate from home.

-It is a programme that many other Olympic sports have offered over recent years and 2022 is the first time that cycling has been included.
+It is a programme that many other Olympic sports have offered over recent years and 2022 was the first time that cycling had been included.

-Legends such as Adam Peaty, Rebecca Adlington and Katarina Johnson Thompson are all Olympians who have graduated from the programme.
+Olympic legends such as Adam Peaty, Rebecca Adlington and Katarina Johnson Thompson have all graduated from the programme.

 Course Content